sanchaitahazra/T4Text/README.md

 Official repository for the paper [To Tell The Truth: Language of Deception and Language Models](https://arxiv.org/pdf/2311.07092.pdf)

 A sample transcript from our dataset is available [here](https://github.com/sanchaitahazra/T4Text/blob/main/T5/sample_72.txt).
-We are working on a dataset request form through which our full dataset can be accessed.
+To access the full dataset, please fill up the [form](https://forms.gle/4r45bFvWCcp8jazz9).
+We will share the dataset shortly after the request is submitted.

+The dataset is released under ODC-BY license.
+You are only allowed to use this for research purposes.

 ## Citation